linode/docs/docs/platform/disk-images/images-capture-image-shortguide/index.md

     ![Create an Image menu](images-create-image-menu.png "Create an Image menu")

     {{< caution >}}
 CoreOS disk images are in RAW format.
-Images made from CoreOS disks will not be able to be used to deploy new Linodes.
+Images made from CoreOS disks can't be used to deploy new Linodes.
 {{< /caution >}}

 1. Once you click the **Create** button, your image is frozen for later use.
 You can view the progress under the bell notifications at the top of the page.